ibnuda/fpmortals/manuscript/complete.md

   } yield true
 ~~~~~~~~

-`start` and `stop` are **non**-*commutative*, because the intended
-effect of starting then stopping a node is different to stopping then
-starting it!

 karena `start` dan `stop` tidak bersifat komutatif.
 Tentu karena efek dari
 kedua fungsi tersebut berbeda (bahkan berkebalikan!).

-But `start` is commutative with itself, and `stop` is commutative with
-itself, so we can rewrite

 Berbeda halnya dengan penerapan sifat komutatif untuk pemanggilan beberapa `start`
 maupun `stop`.
 Sebagai contoh, kita dapat menulis ulang fungsi berikut